JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 ## Show dialogs

-You can use `DialogWindow()` to display a separate OS-level window with its own title bar.
+You can use the `DialogWindow()` composable to display a separate OS-level window with its own title bar.
 This is useful for confirmations, file pickers, or any interaction the user must complete before continuing.

 You can use the experimental `modalityType` parameter to control whether the dialog blocks interaction with other windows.
-You can set it to one of the following values:
+Set it to one of the `DialogModalityType` values:

 * `Modeless` does not block any other windows.
 * `DocumentModal` blocks the parent top-level window and any other windows attached to it, except for the dialog's own descendants.